Healthdirect Free Australian health advice you can count on.

 Key facts

-• Food safety involves storing, handling, and preparing of food carefully to reduce the spread of bacteria and minimises your risk of becoming sick, or causing illness in people who eat the foods you prepare.
+• Food safety involves storing, handling and preparing of food carefully to reduce the spread of bacteria and minimises the risk of illness.

-• Preparing and cooking food properly and to the right temperature reduces the risk of food poisoning.
+• Properly preparing and cooking food to the right temperature reduces the risk of food poisoning.

-• Keep refrigerated food at or below 5°C as soon as possible after purchase to prevent the growth of bacteria that cause food poisoning, and you should store frozen food at -15°C or colder and defrost it in the fridge, not at room temperature.
+• Refrigerate food at or below 5°C as soon as possible after your purchase, to prevent the growth of bacteria that cause food poisoning, store frozen food at -15°C or colder and defrost in the fridge.

-• The ‘temperature danger zone’ for food safety is between 5°C and 60°C, and bacteria can’t grow easily at temperatures outside of this zone.
+• The ‘temperature danger zone’ for food safety is between 5°C and 60°C; bacteria cannot grow easily at temperatures outside of this zone.

-• It’s important to wash and dry your hands and equipment before handling food and between preparing different foods.
+• It is important you wash and dry your hands and equipment before handling food and between preparing different foods.

 What is food safety and why is it important?

-Food safety refers to the storing, handling, and preparing food in a way that reduces the spread of bacteria, and minimises your risk of becoming sick from the food you eat.
+Food safety refers to the storing, handling, and preparing food in a way that reduces the spread of bacteria, viruses and parasites.
+It minimises your risk of getting food poisoning and becoming sick from the food you eat.

 • pregnant